tatpongkatanyukul/ANN/2023/objectdetection.md

 ### Verdict
 Plan 1 is not working: docker eats up my RAM and everything freezes.
 Too slow to be practical, at least I hardly get any progress on my labtop Dell Vostro 14 (RAM 4GB)

 ---

+## Plan 4
+Try docker image from https://github.com/ufoym/deepo

+I hope that I don't have to come this far.
+Beside, [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) seems to work only for linux, not windows or mac! at least as of Oct 17, 2022.

+This may not work for student's computers!
+Nah, I'm not wasting my time trying this.

+---